zeek/zeekctl/doc/zeekctl.rst

 .. _PFRINGClusterType:

 *PFRINGClusterType* (string, default "4-tuple")
     If PF_RING flow-based load balancing is desired, this is where the PF_RING cluster type is defined.
-Allowed values are: 2-tuple, 4-tuple, 5-tuple, tcp-5-tuple, 6-tuple, or round-robin.
+Allowed values are: 2-tuple, 4-tuple, 5-tuple, tcp-5-tuple, 6-tuple, inner-2-tuple, inner-4-tuple, inner-5-tuple, inner-tcp-5-tuple, or inner-6-tuple.
 Zeek must be linked with PF_RING's libpcap wrapper and PFRINGClusterID must be non-zero for this option to work.

 .. _PFRINGFirstAppInstance: